 We also need to remember that VRESKI is a very, very small indie development team, with only two developers.
 So, optimising and enhancing may be a little hard, especially if they have any time constraints to work towards as well.

 My first issue with the game, in general, is the reticule.
-On PC, you control this by moving your mouse and you have full-reign of the screen to get an accurate and split-second shots as you literally point-and-click on the enemies.
-On the PS4, with the DS4, you’re stuck with a reticule which spins around as you move the right control stick.
+On PC, you control this by moving your mouse and you have full-reign of the screen to get accurate and split-second shots as you literally point-and-click on the enemies.
+On the PS4, with the DS4, you’re stuck with a reticule that spins around as you move the right control stick.
 This in itself isn’t a bad mechanic – a lot of games do this but for me, it felt like the reticule was too far away.
-There’s no option to set your own distance for the crosshair (closer to you would allow for faster aiming but maybe less accurate) or to use a ‘free-move’ option like some games have adopted where the right stick acts like a mouse would and lets you do some precise aiming.
+There’s no option to set your own distance for the crosshair (closer to you would allow for faster aiming but maybe less accurate) or to use a ‘free-move’ option like some games have adopted where the right stick acts as a mouse would and lets you do some precise aiming.

 Another option, which would be great for this game, would be if the developers could activate a mouse and keyboard mode for it on the PS4?
 The console already natively supports both devices but a lot of devs never activate it as it could give you an unfair advantage.
 In the case of The Hong Kong Massacre, we may get people with quicker scores on the leaderboard, but that’s the extent of the multiplayer.

-My final issue is one which was actually resolved in today’s patch on PC: “Removed mouse slowdown in slow-motion, can be activated back with Legacy Aim in the menu.”
+My final issue is one that was actually resolved in today’s patch on PC: “Removed mouse slowdown in slow-motion, can be activated back with Legacy Aim in the menu.”
 When you enter slow motion, your aiming reticule also slows down and goes very sluggish by design.
 I actually ended up getting a cramp in my thumb for playing four hours of the game due to the slow-down aiming.
 It didn’t make sense that when you slow down to get an advantage, you actually lose the advantage because you’re also running slow like the enemies.
 Hopefully, we’ll see this update come to the PS4 soon!

 So far, I’m really enjoying my time with The Hong Kong Massacre, even though I’m not great at it.
 Hopefully we’ll get the same updates Steam are getting, maybe with a few of the things I’ve wished for above?
 Also, if all you’ve taken from this article is the resolutions the game runs in, there’s more to games than the pixel count – the game tries it’s hardest to keep a high constant framerate, something I believe it manages to deliver.